The Ireland Walking Guide

 1. Follow @irelandwalking.

-4. We will interact accordingly.
-This may be in the form of likes, comments and shares to The Ireland Walking Guide's Facebook page.
+3. We will interact accordingly.
+This may be in the form of likes, reposts and comments.
 We may also add some posts to our stories where they will appear for 24 hours.

 Instagram